andreykosygin2004/schwab_portfolio/README.md

 ## Data notes
 This project uses public market data via yfinance and FRED.

-Portfolio holdings are loaded from a local CSV file.
-No personal brokerage data is included in this repository.

 By default, the app runs using a hypothetical sample portfolio (`data/hypothetical_portfolio.csv`).